thealjey/keml/README.md

 - `reveal` - triggered when an element becomes visible in the viewport, on initial page load or after a scroll
 - `conceal` - triggered when an element leaves the viewport after a scroll
 - `navigate` - triggered by the history api
+- `render` - triggered after a successful request and render of the response

 ```html
 <button